 The 10×42 Trailseeker has very good reviews, especially when it comes to build quality, brightness and field of view (6.5 degrees).
 What I also like about these is that they can be mounted on a tripod, unlike other models of a similar caliber.

 Planespotting binoculars between $200-300 dollars

-I look at only website in perticular for extensive, serious reviews: The Wirecutter.
-Their review on the subject of binoculars led them to hand a number of pairs to an ornithologist and let him give his opinion.
+When I am looking for a serious, exhaustive comparison and review before I make a purchase, I usually go to The Wirecutter.
+Their article on the subject of binoculars led them to hand a number of pairs to an ornithologist and let him give his opinion.
 If it can handle small birds in shadowy trees, it can handle pretty much anything, which is why birdwatching is often used for benchmarking binoculars.
 But I digress…

 The Athlon Midas ED comes with a Athlon lifetime warranty, and comes with a carrying case, a nice neck strap, manual and cleaning cloth.

 In general, the ability to zoom in binoculars is not required, or even un-desirable.
 The reason is simple, the goal here is to see the furthest possible, most of the time.
 As opposed to photography, there is no need to compose the view with less magnification, and most of the time, you wish you could see further, see more detail, very rarely less.
 One exception to this rule would be scanning the skies, where being able to un-zoom to cover a broader area can be very useful.
 I believe it is more useful for hunting and wilderness watching.
 You will quickly find that aiming at a small, even moving object in the sky becomes pretty natural with experience.